unicorne/MU-Diff/README.md

   * BraTS2019 Dataset : [https://www.med.upenn.edu/cbica/brats2019/data.html](https://www.med.upenn.edu/cbica/brats2019/data.html)
   * ISLES2015 Dataset : [https://www.isles-challenge.org/ISLES2015/](https://www.isles-challenge.org/ISLES2015/)

-Pre-process nifti files to normalize data and extract middle axial slices.
-The data split of each dataset is listed in the [data](data) folder
+The data split of each dataset is listed in the [data](data) folder.
+Sperate each MRI contrast into folders and run pre_process.py to normalize data and extract middle axial slices from nifty files.
+This will save the extracted 2D slices from each contrast as [contrast_name].npy files.
 ```
 python pre_process.py
 ```